thebertozz/FakeTwitter/README.md

-# server.FakeTwitterServer
+#FakeTwitter

 A Twitter style social network implementation, written with Java RMI.

-For Algoritmi Distribuiti course - Unimore.
+For the Algoritmi Distribuiti course - Unimore.